Norman Raab Foundation Fellow Dr. Susan Miller

 Professor Miller has a long list of published works including A History of Modern Morocco, 1830-2000 (2013); Berbers and Others: Beyond Tribe and Nation in the Maghrib, co-edited with Katherine E. Hoffman (2010); The Architecture and Memory of the Minority Quarter of the Muslim Mediterranean City, co-edited with Mauro Bertagnin (2010); and “The Mellah of Fez: Reflections on the Spatial Turn in Moroccan Jewish History,” in Jewish Topographies; Visions of Space, Traditions of Place, (2008).
 Courses she has taught at the University of California, Davis, include History of North Africa, 1830 to the Present; History of Jews in Muslim Lands, 600-1750; and Jews Among Muslims: The History and Cultures of the ‘Sephardim'.

-During her time as Norman Raab Foundation Fellow Professor Miller will examine the many holdings of the Museum that relate to Morocco, including records from the National Library of Morocco and the personal archives of Hélène Cazes-Benatar, representative of the American Joint Distribution Committee in Morocco during the war years.
+During her time as Norman Raab Foundation Fellow Professor Miller examined the many holdings of the Museum that relate to Morocco, including records from the National Library of Morocco and the personal archives of Hélène Cazes-Benatar, representative of the American Joint Distribution Committee in Morocco during the war years.
 Her aim is to write a scholarly book about the war years in Morocco, focusing on both Jewish and non-Jewish experiences that helped to shape the politics of the post-war era.